amandazhuyilan/SimpleCanBusBridge/README.md

 ## How It Works
 - Load (`doLoad()`)

-The CanBusBridge component loads necessary configurations using the `doLoad()` function, which validates the configuration and fetches settings from the Options object.
+The `CanBusBridge` loads necessary configurations using the `doLoad()` function, which validates the configuration and fetches settings from the Options object.
 It also checks for the presence of required sections in configuration files (e.g., ComSpec).

 - Initialization (`doInit()`)